-Christina Hilborne’s design process begins with a vague, yet undeniably fabulous idea and ends with a rush of exhilaration when everything suddenly comes together.
-During this process, nothing is predictable – sketches, peer input, scale models, even full-size mock-ups – can produce a result exactly like the original idea, or completely different.
+Christina Hilborne's design process begins with a vague, yet undeniably fabulous idea and ends with a rush of exhilaration when everything suddenly comes together.
+During this process nothing is predictable - sketches, peer input, scale models, even full-size mock-ups - can result in a piece exactly like the original idea, or sometimes something completely different.

 Living in British Columbia has inspired Christina Hilborne to work with local timber like Douglas fir, selectively-logged or reclaimed whenever possible.
 As her craft evolved, she became captivated by different mediums and started exploring the contrast of textures and tones by juxtaposing wood with other materials like concrete, glass, or metal.

-In the winter of 2010, Christina introduced a sustainable and eco-friendly material to her designs: Kirei board.
+In 2011, Christina introduced a sustainable and eco-conscious material to her designs: Kirei board.
 Kirei is a Japanese word meaning beautiful, pure.
-Byproduct from Japanese sorghum crops is made into sheet goods using an eco-friendly adhesive.
+Byproduct from Japanese sorghum crops is made into sheet goods using a non-toxic adhesive.
 The resulting material is not only sustainable, but stunning.